iGranDav/cocoaheads-modernuitableview/demo.md

-Present the project build & run as empty
+Present the project structure, build & run as empty.